Flight Delay Compensation: What You’re Entitled to and How To Get It

 A flight is considered significantly delayed if it arrives at its gate three hours (domestic flights) or six hours (international flights) later than scheduled.

-If I accept a meal voucher from the airline, does that disqualify me from a full refund?
+If I accept a meal voucher, does that disqualify me from a full refund?

 In an interview with Erika.com, a DOT spokesperson confirmed that airlines cannot substitute services like meal vouchers for a full refund or cash-like alternative compensation in the event of a significant flight delay.